jaydev-dwivedi/Temperature-Unit-Converter/README.md

 # Temperature Unit Converter
-This is a website to convert the entered temperature into other unit.
+Convert one temperature unit into other.

 > Visit the website:
 > https://jaydev-dwivedi.github.io/Temperature-Unit-Converter/

 ## Key Features
  - Convert any unit into any other supported unit